 Lisbon is bustling and captivating, and the south of Portugal may well be a dream location for many of us suffering from uninspiring drizzly summers.
 Still, Porto shouldn’t be overlooked when considering where to retire in Portugal.

 Yes, we are moving even further north now, and yes, it does rain a lot in Porto from November till March.

-However, if it’s a moderate climate with lovely warm and sunny summers you are looking for if you are a wine and food connoisseur, and if you like to relish colourful ancient city centres without being baked by a powerful southern sun, Porto is the right place for you.
+However, if it’s a moderate climate with lovely warm and sunny summers you are looking for if you are a wine and food connoisseur, and if you like to relish colorful ancient city centers without being baked by a powerful southern sun, Porto is the right place for you.

 It might not be the hottest place in Portugal, but Porto enjoys a huge amount of sunshine during the year.

-The city is definitely a gourmet delight, serving everything from caldo verde, prince of cabbage soups, to spicy sausage dishes.
+The city is definitely a gourmet delight, serving everything from caldo verde, and prince of cabbage soups to spicy sausage dishes.
 It’s also the place that turns typical Pinot Grigio drinkers into avid fans of the Douro Valley wines.

-Porto is full of small, independent, family-owned shops, cafes and vintage stores.
+Porto has small, independent, family-owned shops, cafes, and vintage stores.
 There are plenty of flea markets that sell vintage stuff.